tatac1/openssl-pkcs11-demo/README.md

-Proof-of-concept of using an HSM to generate and store key pairs, then using those key pairs to create a server certificate for TLS.
+Proof-of-concept of using an HSM to generate and store key pairs, then using those key pairs to create a CA certificate, client certificate and server certificate for TLS.

 # Pre-requisites